 Journalism is critical to informing the population about important ideas and issues, and building civic engagement.
 When news is put behind a paywall, it has an adverse effect on those who can’t afford to pay for a news subscription—usually those who can least afford to be left in the dark.

-According to a 2017 Reuters Institute for the Study of Journalism Digital News Report, 18 per cent of individuals who do not pay for news do so because they can’t afford to.
+According to the Reuters Institute Digital News Report 2017, eight per cent of individuals who do not pay for news do so because they can’t afford to.
 The report also states that only eight per cent of all Canadians surveyed paid for online news subscriptions in 2017.

 Professor Alfred Hermida, director of UBC’s School of Journalism, wonders if paywalls are worth it, when multiple news outlets often cover the same story the same way.